Adult Cystic Fibrosis Center

 Calling your health care provider

-Call your healthcare provider if you or your child experiences:
+Call your healthcare provider if you experience:

 - Fever, increased coughing, changes in sputum or blood in sputum, loss of appetite, or other signs of pneumonia